detobel36/MobilityDBComparison/README.md

 Three different server have been used:
 - Geodata: ULB server in production to fetch and process data
 - Tristan23: ULB server to set up solution (before to push it on Geodata)
-- Detobel: Own server used to install web view
+- Private: Own server used to install web view

 ### Data source